-There are two ways to delete a rule.
+There are actually two ways to delete rules.

-One method of deleting a rule is to select the rule, then click the Delete key on the keyboard.
+One method of deleting rules is to simply select the rule, then click the delete key on the keyboard.
 A confirmation window will appear, then depending on your answer the rule will be deleted and the server will be updated.